Skip to main content

 • description length: 1 to 150 characters

-When you provide custom levels, Mynth returns mode: "custom" and the chosen custom level.
+When you provide custom levels, Mynth returns the chosen custom level.

 Choosing effective levels